Carer's Allowance

 Carer's Allowance is paid into your bank or building society account.
 For information on other ways you can be paid, contact the Disability and Carers Service.

-You can choose to be paid weekly in advance or every four weeks.
+You can choose to be paid weekly or every four weeks.

 Effect on other benefits